 For new business owners, this can make opening a merchant account difficult without a financial history or proof of revenue (something you no doubt plan to accrue as soon as you have access to your account).

 So, the question remains, how do you open a merchant account as a new business owner?
 In short — it all depends on where you’re applying.
-If you’re going through a big bank, this typically includes lengthy phone calls; the printing, completion, certification, scanning, and exchange of multiple documents; and several weeks spent waiting for a response.
-You’d best get your paperwork in order as soon as possible, if you wish to transact in the near future.
+If you’re applying through a traditional banks, you’d best get your paperwork in order as soon as possible if you wish to transact in the near future.

 The beauty of choosing a modern alternative like Zeller is that you can unite your entire payments system, so your software is always talking to each other and settling transactions on the same day — allowing you to invest in scaling up sooner.